 Big Wild Adventures is a licensed guide and outfitter with the U.S Forest Service, the National Park Service, the U.S. Fish and Wildlife Service, and the Bureau of Land Management.
 We are an Equal Opportunity Service Provider.
-We have run well over 1000 multi-day treks since our inception in 1978 and are widely regarded as the leading backpacking company in the United States!

 On all Big Wild treks, we utilize and continue to develop effective practices for low-impact (“leave no trace”) wilderness travel and camping.